artdecocode/typal/test/result/common/template/default.md

 # output.js

 /**
+ * A function that reads files and returns data.
  * @param {string} location The path to the file.
  * @param {boolean=} [force] Whether to always get the data.
  * @param {?function(string)=} [callback] Callback on single file read.